MikAoJk/treasure-hunt/README.md

 # treasure-hunt
-Simple implementation of "treasure-hunt" in kotlin
+Simple implementation of "treasure-hunt" in kotlin as a console game

 ## Technologies used
 * JDK 21